JuliaPlots/PlotlyJS.jl/notes.md

 - `max`: same as `min`, but for upper bound.
 If present without `min`, `min` is implicitly set to `-Inf`.
 - `arrayOk`: specifies that the field can take one value, or many in an array.
 This will trigger a `Union{T, Vector{T}}` type constraint on the field and will require elementwise constraint checking.
 - `noBlank`: specifies that a particular field is required.
 As of right now this doesn't trigger anything on codegen side, except that we provide no default value.
 - `strict`: always used in conjuction with a `string` `valType`.
-TODO: Still don't know what it does
+TODO: Still don't know what it does.
+Use in source code [here](https://github.com/plotly/plotly.js/blob/734f75fdb9ccd6ca362c0b01b632f01eb2c0066e/src/lib/coerce.js#L101)
 - `values`: always used in conjuction with an `enumerated` `valType`.
 It describes the set of feasible values.
 - `extras`: always used in conjuction with an `flaglist` `valType`.
 This specifies additional possibilities for the value, but these cannot be arbitrarily combined with the items in the `flags` field.
 Triggers additional constraint checks in the inner constructor
 - `coerceNumber`: the field must be a number.
 All this does is trigger a `::Number` type constraint on the field